esciencecenter-digital-skills/medical-image-processing/episodes/mri.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Show common kinds of MRI imaging used in research
+- Mention common kinds of MRI imaging used in research
 - Show the most common file formats for MRI
 - Introduce MRI coordinate systems
 - Load an MRI scan into Python and explain how the data is stored